-We believe that our existing cash, cash equivalents and marketable securities as of March 31, 2021 will be adequate to fund our operating expenses, capital expenditure requirements and debt service obligations through at least the next 12 months following the filing date of this Quarterly Report on Form 10-Q. We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
-We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we advance existing product candidates into Clinical Trials and Clinical Studies and develop new product candidates.
+We believe that our existing cash, cash equivalents and marketable securities as of September 30, 2020 will be adequate to fund our operating expenses, capital expenditure requirements and debt service obligations through at least the next 12 months.
+We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
+We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we advance existing product candidates into additional Clinical Trials and Clinical Studies and develop new product candidates.
 Our cash requirements depend on numerous factors, including, without limitation, expenditures in connection with our research and development programs, including with respect to the timing and progress of Clinical Trials, Clinical Studies and preclinical development activities; payments to CROs, CMOs and other third-party providers; the cost of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights; our ability to raise additional equity or debt financing; potential repayments of our long-term debt; and our ability to enter into collaboration or license agreements and our receipt of any upfront, milestone or other payments thereunder.
 Changes in our research and development plans or other changes affecting our operating expenses may result in changes in the timing and amount of expenditures of our capital resources.
 See "Risk Factors" for further discussion of these and additional risks and uncertainties that may significantly affect the timing and amount of expenditures of our capital resources.